eanteresting/Backbone-Encoder-Co-Design-for-Lightweight-Detection-of-Texture-Dominant-Industrial-Surface-Defects/README.md

 conda install pytorch torchvision pytorch-cuda=12.1

 # Install dependencies
-1. Obtain and deploy DINOv3 from the official source.
+1. Deploy the pre-trained model of dinoV3 from the official channel.
 2. Install the required dependencies during runtime.

 ## Data Preparation